haus/CS-577-Project/deliverables/reflection.md

 We think this would be a suitable workaround which would enable us to avoid the full linearization process with just a simple pre-processing phase.

 One other major challenge in this project has been ensuring that we generate the correct types; LLVM IR is fully typed, and in fact its API depends on having the correct types available during code generation: if an operation is performed on an instruction of the wrong type, in general the process will segfault.
-One particular instruction which proved unruly was getElementPointer. <!-- haus: fill in gep experience? :) -->
+One particular instruction which proved unruly was getElementPointer. getElementPointer was often

 LLVM's IR is strongly-typed.
 Constructing type signatures for a function which takes itself is "fun".. llvm-ruby's API is fairly well-adapted to Ruby idioms.
 However, as we were working on the project, some improvements have been made to the development branch would make some of the code nicer.